 A product or service that can easily adapt to changing industry conditions is a huge advantage to a new owner.
 Taking the steps now to make your own offerings differentiable and scalable will add value to your business.

 Ensuring your employees are adequately trained is key to ensuring your business’ value in the market.
 Review your hiring and training practices to obtain, train and retain the best people.
 Prioritize a positive working environment where staff are encouraged to perform to the best of their abilities.

 Know the value of your business.

-Your decisions and actions on a daily, monthly and yearly basis can positively affect the value of your business.
+Your decisions and actions on a daily, monthly, and yearly basis can positively affect the value of your business.
 For your business to rate as highly in the market as it does to you, continue to review the above factors and make improvements to make future business decisions easier.

-It is often said that business valuation is more of an art than a science.
+It's often said that business valuation is more of an art than a science.
 While there is a certain amount of professional judgment required in analyzing many of the aspects noted above, developing a proper basis for that judgment comes from years of M&A experience.

 If you’re looking for a business advisor who can analyze the predictive nature of historical cash flow, assess the inherent risks of a business and help form your pricing expectations, contact us today.
 Let’s uncover the value of your business.